crosenth/sra_submission/README.rst

 bin/walk_data.py creates the fastq files and generates the md5 sums.
 Again, this information was later hand copied into the data/SRA_subtemplate_v2-7-chris.xlsx spreadsheet.

+TODO
+====

+Create a search database to find biosample accessions from previously submitted samples to reuse in new bioprojects.